AlePilHen/CRUCs/README.md

 `pip install -r requirements.txt`

-### Step 3: Run the scraper
+### Step 3: Set up the scraper

-TorqueDork uses a scraper to scrape the Torque database.
-This scraper is called `scrapeTorque.py`.
-Shortly, this scraper will query the Torque database and store the results in a `sqlite3` database.
+TorqueDork uses a script to scrape the Torque logs.
+This script is called `scrapeTorque.py`.
+Shortly, this script will read the Torque log files and store the results in a `sqlite3` database.
 Run the scraper by typing `python scrapeTorque.py` in the commandline.
 This will create a `sqlite3` database at the path which you provided with the `--log_db` flag.
 If you did not provide a path, the database will be created in the same folder as the scraper.

+**NB** You probably want to avoid having to run the scraper manually every time you want to use `TorqueDork`.
+To avoid this, you can set up a cron job that runs the scraper at a regular interval.
+This way, you will always have an updated database with all the records.
+To do so you can run `crontab -e` in the terminal and add a line like this:

+`0 0 * * * /path/to/python /path/to/scrapeTorque.py`

+### Step 4: Update the config file

+You will need to update the `config.yaml` before you can use `TorqueDork`.
+In the config file you can specify your specific location, hardware and other settings.
+This is necessary in order to determine the energy use and the emissions related to the jobs.
+There are a number of default values you can use.
+These are contained in reference files in the `reference_data\` folder.
+See the `config.yaml` file for more information.
+For users in Denmark, there are an additional set of files that will allow users to calculate their emissions very precisely.
+See more in the `README_ScienceFarts.md` file.

-### Step 4: Enjoy your fresh results
+### Step 5: Enjoy your fresh new tool

 Now that you have a database with all the records, you can run `TorqueDork`.
 This is done by typing `python torqueDork.py` in the commandline.
 This will print a report to the screen.
 If you want to customize the report, you can use the flags described above.

 ## ScienceFarts

-`ScienceFarts` is a another small script that I build for use with `TorqueDork`.
-It is a small script that estimates the carbon footprint of a job.
+`ScienceFarts` is a small script built for use with `TorqueDork`.
+It is a small script that estimates the carbon footprint of a finished job.
 It can also be used to calculate the cumulative footprint from a `snakemake`log file or to estimate the carbon footprint of a future job, given the resources it will use.
 You can read more about `ScienceFarts` in the `README_ScienceFarts.md` file.